Jane Farndale

 1861 census 6 Clarence Place, Ruswarp, Whitby

-Living with mother, Master Mariner’s wife, so William was probably at sea.
+Jane was living with mother, Ann, described as the Master Mariner’s wife, so William was probably at sea.

 1871